 - We believe elders and youth are natural resources of each community and their intergenerational connection can create positive social change for all.

 - We believe in nurturing confident young leaders who are inspired to create a better world for themselves and others.

 - We believe all people should exist in a society that affirms their human dignity, respects their contributions and nurtures their full potential.

-- An extensive, publicly-accessible internet archive of videotaped interviews with legendary African American elders features biographies, personal photographs and video clips.
+- NVLP’s publicly-accessible internet archive of videotaped interviews with legendary African American elders features biographies, personal photographs and video clips.

-- The Intergenerational Summit on the State of Black America, a discussion of contemporary issues between honored Visionaries - distinguished in the humanities, arts and sciences - and a student audience, held at the Library of Congress in Washington, DC.
+- The Intergenerational Summit on the State of Black America, held at the Library of Congress, brought together students and NVLP’s Visionaries in the humanities, arts and sciences for an awards program and lively discussion of contemporary issues.

-- The Wisdom Awards Celebration honoring Visionaries distinguished in the Performing Arts with tribute performances by young protégés.
+- The Wisdom Awards Celebration honored Visionaries in the Performing Arts with tribute performances by young protégés.